Netruk44/Netruk44.github.io/content/post/my-first-nix-derivation-openstreetmap-overpass/index.md

 #### Database Bootstrapping

 The Overpass Wiki provides a script you can run to clone the database files from a server: `bin/download_clone.sh --db-dir=/mnt/osm/db --source=http://dev.overpass-api.de/api_drolbr/ --meta=no`.

-If we stick `osm` in the contents of the docker image, `download_clone.sh` will exist at `/bin/download_clone.sh`.
+If we add `osm` to the `contents = [` of the nix script, then the mentioned script `download_clone.sh` will exist in the docker image under the root bin folder, under `/bin/download_clone.sh`.

 So, let's run that script in our docker container: